 We finished the lesson and I felt so pleased.
 I just got Campa back to her tie up paddock (which was covered) and the rain absolutely poured down again.
 I was so lucky that my hour lesson had been dry.

 I realised that I had brought along my insecurities with Mya to my lesson with Campa.
 For someone that had never suffered with nervousness when riding before.
 I was relieved that by the end of the lesson those nerves had vanished and I was enjoying riding like I should be!
 I didn’t realise how nervous I had become riding Mya.
 I had a few incidents with Mya in hand since Christmas.
 That involved her rearing and bolting a few times on separate occasions that I had admitted had frightened me but I didn’t realise I had let that worry join me in the saddle too.

 But I am delighted to report that since that lesson I have ridden Mya on several occasions and have not been worried.
 I have been firmer with her, as I now realise I think she was being naughty sometimes when I let her be.
-For example she would spook constantly when being ridden in the arena, since my lesson now I have found some renewed confidence she has not spooked once.
+She would spook constantly when being ridden in the arena and since my lesson I have found some renewed confidence and she has not spooked once.